ontodev/cogs/README.md

 As with `init`, you may exclude the `-c` argument if you have your credentials defined in the environment variable `GOOGLE_CREDENTIALS`.
 Note that this variable must be the *contents* of the credentials file, not the path to the file.

 After connecting to the existing spreadsheet, COGS will pause to ask you to transfer ownership to the service account.
-It will provide a link to the sheet and the serivce email to share with.
+It will provide a link to the sheet and the service email to share with.
 To transfer ownership:
 1. Open the Google Spreadsheet in your browser
 2. Click "Share" in the upper right corner
 3. Enter in the provided service email and click "Send" (note: you may receive an email that says the email failed to send - just ignore this, since the service email is not a "real" email address)